simon2e/ocp-sample-application/ocp-sample-questions.md

 ```

 * Do you want an amount of time for graceful shutdown?
-Java application could require some time to gracefully shut down
+Java application could require some time to gracefully shut down.
 ```
         ########################################
         ## Graceful shutdown of Pods          ##